 - Reports to track a history,

 The need to supervise heterogeneous systems, to cross-check information, to aggregate elements in a service weather to show business results makes the hypervision solutions such as ServiceNav allow a quick and visual construction of all these elements.
-The service weather can then aggregate and cross-check technical and functional data in just a few clicks.
+The IT Weather can then aggregate and cross-check technical and functional data in just a few clicks.

 Preventive action through the notification system makes the solution intelligent and brings a real plus to operators: being notified in real time of an abnormal variation of an element allows a quick reaction and the taking of appropriate measures.